Zahir1997/Portfolio-ADS-/README.md

 Reflection:

 I have enjoyed my first data science project with the group I was in.
 Everybody did what they had to do and was open about it by giving a heads-up during the daily stand-ups.
 After the sprint we had a retrospective where we would discuss the good aspects of the current sprint, bad aspects of the current sprint and action points for the next sprint.
+I enjoyed this structured way of working.

 ## Research Project